GoogleChrome/web.dev/src/site/content/en/blog/web-share-target/index.md

 ---
 title: Receiving shared data with the Web Share Target API
-subhead: Sharing on mobile and desktop made simple with the Web Share Target API
+subhead: Sharing on mobile and desktop simplified with the Web Share Target API
 authors:
   - petelepage
   - joemedley